Samantha Greenberg

-Samantha Greenberg is the chief financial officer (CFO) at ID.Me.
-She was previously the founder, managing partner and chief investment officer (CIO) of Margate Capital Management.
+Samantha Greenberg is an American financial executive who has been the chief financial officer (CFO) of the market intelligence company AlphaSense since April 2026.
+She was previously CFO of the digital identity network ID.me and of Mint House, and before that the founder, managing partner and chief investment officer (CIO) of Margate Capital Management.
 Her specialist areas are Technology, Media & Telecommunications (TMT) and Consumer industries.

 Education

 Greenberg graduated summa cum laude from the Wharton School of the University of Pennsylvania with a BS in economics and finance (featuring a dual concentration in finance and strategic management) and an MBA at Stanford University.

 Career

 Before establishing Margate Capital Management, Greenberg was an investment banking analyst at the mergers and acquisitions department at Goldman Sachs Group (1998), an associate at Francisco Partners (1999), and a vice-president in the investment analysis division at Chilton Investment Co.
 (2003).
 She then went back to Goldman as a vice-president in the firm's Special Situations Group.

 In 2009 Greenberg took up a position at Paulson & Co. as head of the media, cable, satellite and consumer sectors.
 Two years later she was promoted to partner.
 During her time at Paulson, she trained and managed junior analysts and worked on the team that guided successful investments in firms including Cablevision, Comcast, Family Dollar and Time Warner Cable.
 Her last day at Paulson was January 29, 2016.

 In 2019, Greenberg took a position at Citadel LLC as a portfolio manager.

 In 2021, she joined Mint House as its chief financial officer.

+In April 2023, Greenberg was appointed chief financial officer of the digital identity network ID.me, concurrent with the company's $132 million Series D funding round.

+In April 2026, she became chief financial officer of AlphaSense, an AI-driven market intelligence company.